S13G/PyProjects/Snaky/README.md

 ### Library used
-The Python library used for the creation of Puzzmic is Pygame If you don't have it installed, simple run
+The Python library used for the creation of Snaky is Pygame If you don't have it installed, simple run

 `pip install pygame`